threatsimgpt-AI/ThreatSimGPT/README.md

 **Important Disclaimer**

-ThreatGPT is a simulation tool designed exclusively for:
+ThreatSimGPT is a simulation tool designed exclusively for:
 - **Authorized security testing and training**
 - **Educational purposes**
 - **Research and development**